beeemT/go-atomic/README.md

 # go-atomic [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![Go Report Card][reportcard-img]][reportcard]

 A package enabling go business layers to define blocks of code accessing remote systems in a sql-transaction like way.
+Essentially this allows the use of the Unit of Work pattern with go repositories.

 ## Installation